SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Experiments

 \subsection{SNIPER}

-In our experiments, we exclude the embedding and normalization layers and set initial sparsity to 20\% and 40\% with a maximum individual sparsity of 75\% (causing overall model sparsity to be 19.8\% and 38.2\%).
-For comparison, we also reduce sparsity to 0\% according to the schedules shown in Table \ref{tab:schedule}.
-We thus compare 5 models in total, which is reported in Table \ref{tab:comparisons}.
-These decisions are justified in the Discussion section.
+In our SNIPER training runs, we exclude the embedding and normalization layers and set initial sparsity to 20\% and 40\% with a maximum individual parameter sparsity of 75\%.
+Thiscaused the overall model sparsity to be 19.8\% and 38.2\%).
+We then reduce sparsity to 0\% according to the schedules shown in Table~\ref{tab:comparisons}.
+These schedules were created by decreasing sparsity once the constant-sparsity training loss exceeds dense training loss at the same epoch.
+We compare them against the dense model (Baseline) and constant-sparsity models (Constant), as reported in Table \ref{tab:comparisons}.